Find Affordable College Courses

 On average, health and medical administrative services graduates from Davenport University take out $39,914 in student loans while working on their Associate Degree.

-Cincinnati State Technical and Community College landed the #14 spot in the 2023 rankings for the most popular associate degree health and medical administrative services programs.
-Located in the large city of Cincinnati, Cincinnati State is a public school with a moderately-sized student population.
+With a ranking of #14, Cincinnati State Technical and Community College did quite well on this year’s most popular schools for health and medical administrative services students working on their associate degree.
+Located in the large city of Cincinnati, Cincinnati State is a public college with a moderately-sized student population.

 After completing their Associate Degree, health and medical administrative services graduates from Cincinnati State carry an average student debt load of $23,113.